 Aussie and Kiwi dollars lead gains; dollar falls

-LONDON, June 22 (Reuters) - The U.S. dollar fell in overnight trading on Monday, edging away from last week's two-and-a-half-week highs, while the riskier New Zealand and Australian dollars gained as fears of a second wave of COVID-19 did little to dampen investors' risk appetite.
+LONDON, June 22 (Reuters) - The New Zealand and Australian dollars surged ahead on Monday, while the U.S. dollar fell, edging away from last week's two-and-a-half-week highs, as fears of a second wave of COVID-19 did little to dampen investors' risk appetite.

-The Australian dollar was up 0.5% at 0.6865 AUD=D3, benefiting from comments by the head of the country's central bank that the currency's recent rise was not a problem and that the impact of the COVID-19 pandemic would not be as bad as first feared.
+The move was spurred by Reserve Bank of Australia (RBA) Governor Philip Lowe saying that the currency's recent rise was not a problem and that the impact of the COVID-19 pandemic would not be as bad as first feared.

+The Reserve Bank of New Zealand may be less relaxed about currency appreciation than the RBA, ING's Pesole said.

+Both the Aussie and Kiwi dollar have returned to their level of strength from before the March crisis.

-Against a basket of currencies =USD, the U.S. dollar fell gradually in overnight trading but recovered some losses in upticks around 0530 GMT and 0700 GMT.
-It was at 97.452 at 0735 GMT, down 0.2% on the day.
+Against a basket of currencies, the U.S. dollar fell gradually in overnight trading and extended these falls in early London trading.
+It was at 97.39 at 1040 GMT, down 0.3% on the day =USD.

-A global crunch for U.S. dollars that was a hallmark of the early moments of the coronavirus crisis appears to have passed, showed data from the Federal Reserve last week.

 Dollar short positions increased in the week to June 16th, according to weekly futures data, indicating broader market optimism about an economic recovery.

-Speculative long positions on the euro are at their highest since May 2018 1099741NNET.
+Speculative long positions on the euro, versus the dollar, are at their highest since May 2018 1099741NNET.

+"Markets are way more relaxed about the eurozone prospects even though they know it's not going to be an easy ride in these negotiations," ING's Pesole said.

 Manufacturing, services and composite PMI data for June are due on Tuesday for countries including Australia, Japan, France, Germany, Britain, the United States and the euro zone.